 While the launch of the GMT-Master II ref.
 126710BLNR is big news, more newsworthy (and perhaps not well-known) is the imminent demise of a specific model of Rolex’s famous pilot series.
 Read on to see which GMT-Master II Rolex replica watches are about to be removed from the current catalog.

 Rolex first introduced its ceramic bezel in 2005, which was mounted on the yellow gold GMT-Master II ref.
 116718.
-It used to be an all-black bezel, because at the time, Rolex admitted that a two-tone ceramic bezel would be hard to produce (though that changed with the introduction of the blue/black ceramic bezel several years later).
+It used to be an all-black bezel, because, at the time, Rolex admitted that a two-tone ceramic bezel would be hard to produce (though that changed with the introduction of the blue/black ceramic bezel several years later).
 The all-black Cerachrom bezel later appeared on the stainless steel GMT-Master II ref.
 116710LN.

-So it’s surprising that Rolex no longer produce a monochrome black bezel (LN) in the GMT-Master II series, which has been in the catalog since the early 1970s.
+So it’s surprising that Rolex no longer produces a monochrome black bezel (LN) in the GMT-Master II series, which has been in the catalog since the early 1970s.
 To date, all GMT-Master II bezels are available in two shades: blue and red (BLRO), blue and black (BLNR), brown and black (CHNR).

 Take a closer look at the current Rolex GMT-Master II series and you’ll see two missing models: yellow Rolex GMT-Master II and two-tone yellow gold and stainless steel GMT-Master ref.
 116713.

 As a result, Rolex has completely stopped producing any yellow gold GMT-Master II (currently).
-It’s the first time fake rolex hasn’t produced a gold version of the GMT Master since the early 1950s.
+It’s the first time fake Rolex hasn’t produced a gold version of the GMT Master since the early 1950s.

 At present, the only precious metal version of GMT Master II produced by Rolex is the GMT Master ref.
-126719BLNR of platinum edition, the GMT Master ref.
+126719BLNR of the platinum edition, the GMT Master ref.
 126715CHNR of Everose gold edition and the GMT Master ref.
 126711CHNR of two-tone Everose gold and steel edition.

 Why Did Rolex Drop The All-Black Bezel and The Yellow Gold GMT-Master II?